concur/developer.concur.com/expense-report/expense-report-header-resource-post.markdown

 ---
-title: Expense Report Header Resource
+title: Post an expense report header
 layout: operation
 ---

-This resource supports the following POST actions:

 ## Post Expense Report Header Request

 ## Description

 Posts the expense report header information for a new or existing report for the user specified in the [OAuth][1] access token.
 If the OAuth consumer has the necessary roles, they can update reports that belong to other users.
 Use this function to create a report, then use the [Post Expense Entry][2] function to send expense line items.

 **NOTES**:

 * Posting expense report information is a multi-stage process.
 Refer to the [Processes][3] section of the Expense Report Web Service page for the steps required to post new expense reports and entries.
 * Reports with the following statuses can't be modified:
     * Processing Payment